ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Discussion Conclusion

 \subsection{LLM-based Active Learning Strategies}

 The question remains as to how LLMs choose instances.
-It is nearly impossible to assess if the models truly perform the strategies they claim to execute.
-However, LLMs are known to be good at finding topics and patterns in texts, which could suggest that diversity sampling is a valid procedure.
-We expect these models are capable of identifying unique, representative, frequent, or highly information-dense instances.
+While they clearly explain their approach, including avoiding redundancy, selecting diverse instances, and considering ambiguities (see Figure \ref{fig:input_prompt}), it is nearly impossible to assess whether the models truly perform as claimed.
+However, LLMs are known for their ability to identify topics and patterns in texts, which suggests that diversity-based sampling, a common approach in other procedures, is a valid method.
+Due to this property, they can also identify differences between instances, enabling them to recognize unique, representative, frequent, or highly information-dense examples.
 Similarly, we expect these models to perform well on the tasks themselves, which is why they could be relatively proficient at selecting a balanced set of all classes.
-However, these models cannot inspect their own internals, which means they certainly are not performing uncertainty sampling based on these internals.
-However, related to uncertainty, LLMs might be very well suited for identifying difficult or ambiguous examples.
+However, these models cannot inspect their own internals, which means they are not performing uncertainty sampling based on these internals.
+Related to uncertainty, LLMs might be very well suited for identifying difficult or ambiguous examples.
 Occasionally, the models mention that they try to filter out any instances that are anomalies that would teach the successor model incorrect patterns.
-In the feedback variant, the language models often directly mention strategies regarding the feedback, explaining that for selecting the instances, they incorporate past instances and try to avoid redundancy, but also track very ambiguous instances from which more data might be needed in the successor training.
+In iterated querying mode, the language models often directly mention strategies regarding the feedback, explaining that for selecting the instances, they incorporate past instances and try to avoid redundancy, but also track very ambiguous instances from which more data might be needed in the successor training.